-where y is the rate of baseflow in the stream, and S is the volume of active groundwater storage in the catchment aquifers (see in Figure 3).
-Here K, m are constants depending on the catchment physical characteristics, and K is the baseflow recession coefficient, which represents the time scale of the catchment streamflow recession process.
+213 where S is the volume of active groundwater storage (abbreviated as groundwater 214 storage in the following context) in the catchment aquifers (see in Figure 3).
+The 215 active groundwater storage S is defined as the storage that controls streamflow 216 dynamics assuming that streamflow during rainless periods is a function of catchment 217 storage (Kirchner, 2009; Staudinger, 2017); K, m are constants depending on the catchment physical characteristics, and K is the baseflow recession coefficient, 218 219 represented the time scale of the catchment streamflow recession process; y is the rate 220 of baseflow in the stream.